 Reigning champion Chiefs dump Bills 38-24 in AFC title game

-KANSAS CITY, Mo. — It took the Kansas City Chiefs five frustrating decades to make their second Super Bowl appearance.
+KANSAS CITY, Mo.
+(AP) -- It took the Kansas City Chiefs five frustrating decades to make their third Super Bowl appearance.

 Now, the defending champs are headed there for the second straight year.